 Joseph Lojo serves as the Manager of Domestic Accounting for the U.S. Grains Council, a non-profit organization that promotes the use of U.S. barley, corn, sorghum and related products worldwide.
 In this capacity, he prepares the monthly financial statements, provide monthly department and transactional data reports as well as organize financial materials for quarterly and bi-annual board meetings.

-Prior to the Council, Joseph worked for Mary’s Center as a Senior Accountant for Grants and Contracts.
-In this capacity he reviews the work of Grant Accountants, performs monthly close of books as well as prepare schedules and reconciliations for Balance Sheet owned accounts.
+Prior to the Council, Joseph worked for Mary’s Center as a Senior Accountant for Grants and Contracts, where he reviewed the work of Grant Accountants, performed monthly close of books as well as prepared schedules and reconciliations for Balance Sheet owned accounts.
 In addition, Joseph also served as an Accounting Team Lead for IBM Business Services where he transitioned accounting process operations.

 Joseph holds a degree in accountancy from Philippine School of Business Administration and is a Certified Management Accountant.

 About The U.S. Grains Council

 The U.S. Grains Council develops export markets for U.S. barley, corn, sorghum and related products including distiller’s dried grains with solubles (DDGS) and ethanol.
 With full-time presence in 28 locations, the Council operates programs in more than 50 countries and the European Union.
 The Council believes exports are vital to global economic development and to U.S. agriculture’s profitability.
 Detailed information about the Council and its programs is online at www.grains.org.